d3/d3-force/README.md

 This method does not dispatch [events](#simulation_on); events are only dispatched by the internal timer when the simulation is started automatically upon [creation](#forceSimulation) or by calling [*simulation*.restart](#simulation_restart).
 The natural number of ticks when the simulation is started is ⌈*log*([*alphaMin*](#simulation_alphaMin)) / *log*(1 - [*alphaDecay*](#simulation_alphaDecay))⌉; by default, this is 300.

+This method can be used in conjunction with [*simulation*.stop](#simulation_stop) to compute a [static force layout](https://bl.ocks.org/mbostock/1667139).
+For large graphs, static layouts should be computed [in a web worker](https://bl.ocks.org/mbostock/01ab2e85e8727d6529d20391c0fd9a16) to avoid freezing the user interface.

 <a name="simulation_nodes" href="#simulation_nodes">#</a> <i>simulation</i>.<b>nodes</b>([<i>nodes</i>]) [<>](https://github.com/d3/d3-force/blob/master/src/simulation.js#L88 "Source")

 If *nodes* is specified, sets the simulation’s nodes to the specified array of objects, initializing their positions and velocities if necessary, and then [re-initializes](#force_initialize) any bound [forces](#simulation_force); returns the simulation.
 If *nodes* is not specified, returns the simulation’s array of nodes as specified to the [constructor](#forceSimulation).